Women’s Sexuality & Monogamy

 I know this might sound cheesy or cliche, but I absolutely love being married and have the utmost respect for the sanctity of marriage.
 What my husband and I share exclusively with each other is something I treasure and would never soil it by adding others into the mix.
 I love that this is one part of ourselves that we save exclusively for each other, especially living in a society where so much is made public and so few things are held special and private. ~ H

 I am a huge advocate and believer in keeping monogamy alive!
 I think that being monogamous forces couples to grow and evolve.
 It is easy to look outside of your partner when things get stale, but if you both commit to the relationship and to the practice of monogamy, it forces the two of you to communicate, explore, compromise, and grow TOGETHER, or go without having your needs met. ~ Jane

-Locker Room Talk: Non-Monogamy
+Locker Room Talk: Non-Monogamy and Women’s Sexuality

 I reached out to communities of women who I knew practiced non-monogamy.
-Little of what they had surprised me, but they did have a lot to say.
+Little of what they said surprised me, but they did have a lot to say.
 I want to start this section of Locker Room Talk with this woman’s thoughts.
 She feels she practices both monogamy and non-monogamy, and I think her comments on both the type of relationships she is in and the way people treat her is poignant.
 So let’s begin: